 - If an electronic PDF ticket has been duplicated fraudulently, the second attempt to enter the show with the same barcode ID will return a large red box with a response stating that the barcode is a “Duplicate” so that the appropriate measures can be taken by the venue agent.

 More information is available on our Barcode Ticket Scanner Systems feature page.

-We offer ticket scanner systems for your event with commercial grade barcode ticket scanning, handheld scanner rentals and upgrade purchases, plus the software to connect it all together.
-If you have questions, please contact us, we’d love to help you!
+We offer ticket scanner systems for events using commercial grade barcode ticket scanning, handheld scanner rentals and upgrade purchases, when you sign-up for the ThunderTix software that connects it all together.
+If you have questions, please contact us, we’d love to help you become our newest customer!